imxade/Svelte-template/posts/only-design-principle/page.md

 ![SOLID Principles](https://dotnettrickscloud.blob.core.windows.net/article/design%20patterns/3720240906160331.webp)

-- **S**: Independence guarantees that each component has a single responsibility, simplifying management and updates.
-- **O**: Composition enables extending functionality through new components without modifying existing ones.
+### SOLID Principles

+The **SOLID** principles are a set of design guidelines that promote better software design and architecture.
+They focus on creating systems that are easy to maintain and extend.
+Here’s how independence and composition relate to each of the SOLID principles:

+- **S**: **Single Responsibility Principle (SRP)**
+  Each component should have one reason to change.
+Independence ensures that each module handles a specific task, making it easier to update without affecting other components.
+For example, a logging module should only be responsible for logging.

+- **O**: **Open/Closed Principle (OCP)**
+  Components should be open for extension but closed for modification.
+Composition allows you to add new functionalities by creating new modules instead of altering existing ones.
+For instance, adding a new payment method can be achieved by composing a new payment module.

-- **L**: The Liskov Substitution Principle is supported by independence, allowing components to be replaced seamlessly.
+- **L**: **Liskov Substitution Principle (LSP)**
-- **I**: While composition contributes to this principle, its necessity is debatable.
+  Subtypes must be substitutable for their base types without altering the correctness of the program.
+While very specific to **objects** and unrelated to independence and composition, this can still be achieved via functions where parameter defines the associated properties.
+So, instead of object we can substitute parameters.

+- **I**: **Interface Segregation Principle (ISP)**
+  Clients should not be forced to depend on interfaces they do not use.
+This principle encourages creating smaller, more focused interfaces.
+Composibility achieves the same goal naturally, by combining independent parts.

-- **D**: Dependency Inversion encourages reliance on abstractions rather than concrete implementations.
+- **D**: **Dependency Inversion Principle (DIP)**
+  High-level modules should depend on abstractions, not on low-level modules.
+Composition serves as a bridge where high-level modules are built from compositions, which further depends on lower-level components.

-## Architecture
+## Deployment Architecture

 ### Modular Monolith